stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 The fourth type of metadata provided is ``OPERATES_ON``.
-This specifies that the Kernel has been written with the assumption that it is supplied with the specified entity.
+This specifies that the Kernel has been written with the assumption that it is supplied with the specified data for each field/operator argument.
 For user-supplied kernels this currently only has one valid value which is ``CELL_COLUMN``. i.e. the kernel expects to be passed the data for a single column of cells for each field or operator argument.
 The possible values for ``OPERATES_ON`` and their interpretation is summarised in the following table: